What is the difference between Excise tax and VAT in the UAE?

-The UAE Ministry of finance has announced the implementation of Excise tax (also referred to as the “sin tax”) on selective items such as tobacco, energy drinks and fizzy drinks.
-Such an initiative is in line with the government’s view to diversify their revenues away from hydrocarbons.
+The UAE Ministry of Finance has announced the implementation of Excise tax (also referred to as the “sin tax”) on selective items such as tobacco, energy drinks, and fizzy drinks.
+Such an initiative is in line with the government’s view to diversify its revenues away from hydrocarbons.
 It is also an easier tax for the government to administer than VAT.

-Excise tax is differs from VAT in that the latter is charged at every step of the supply chain from the manufacturer to the end consumer.
+Excise tax differs from VAT in that the latter is charged at every step of the supply chain from the manufacturer to the end consumer.
 Excise tax on the other hand is usually levied at the moment of manufacture.
-If the particular item were imported on the other hand, it would be levied at the port where the product enters.
-Other ways in which Excise tax differs from VAT is that Excise is a duty on the individual and not necessarily a tax, Excise is charged per unit, where as VAT is charged in proportion of the price of the good, Excise is also usually applied to a narrow selection of products where as VAT is charged across a wide range of products and services and finally the amount of Excise tax charged is usually a lot higher than what VAT is charged on products.
+If the particular item were imported, on the other hand, it would be levied at the port where the product enters.
+Other ways in which Excise tax differs from VAT is that Excise is a duty on the individual and not necessarily a tax, Excise is charged per unit, whereas VAT is charged in the proportion of the price of the good, Excise is also usually applied to a narrow selection of products whereas VAT is charged across a wide range of products and services and finally the amount of Excise tax charged is usually a lot higher than what VAT is charged on products.

-In the UAE, it was announced that Excise tax would be levied on a selection of items such as tobacco, energy drinks and carbonated drinks.
+In the UAE, it was announced that Excise tax would be levied on a selection of items such as tobacco, energy drinks, and carbonated drinks.
 The rate of excise tax will be 100% on tobacco products and energy drinks and 50% on carbonated drinks.
-Note that the standard rate of VAT is 5% with a number of items such as education, healthcare, local transport and basic food items being zero rated, which means no VAT will be levied on to them.
+Note that the standard rate of VAT is 5% with many items such as education, healthcare, local transport, and basic food items being zero-rated, which means no VAT will be levied on them.

-One of the goals of Excise tax is to decrease the consumption of tobacco and high sugary products among the residents of the UAE.
-These products are also considered to contribute to adverse health issues such as lung cancer, obesity and diabetes, which places a burden on healthcare services.
+One of the goals of the Excise tax is to decrease the consumption of tobacco and high sugary products among the residents of the UAE.
+These products are also considered to contribute to adverse health issues such as lung cancer, obesity, and diabetes, which place a burden on healthcare services.